Section 4: Academic Policies & Procedures

 If an instructor suspects a student of any violation of academic integrity, the following process is to be followed:

-- After an initial consultation with the Chair/Director/Academic Dean where the infraction is identified and its seriousness assessed, the instructor must address the situation with the student, either in writing or in person.
+- After an initial consultation with the Program Director/Director/Academic Dean where the infraction is identified and its seriousness assessed, the instructor must address the situation with the student, either in writing or in person.
 After having addressed the situation with the student, the instructor shall determine an appropriate course of action within his/her purview as a member of the teaching faculty.
-(Please refer to the "Sanctions" section of this policy for possible actions to be taken in such cases.)
+(Please refer to the “Sanctions” section of this policy for possible actions to be taken in such cases.)

 - In the case of Assignment Sanctions (see below), the instructor may submit a written summary as outlined above if s/he deems it to be warranted.